What is a birth center?

 Who provides the care and attends the birth?

 You will get to know our small team during your prenatal care.
 Our midwives will provide your care prenatally and will also provide the care at your birth.
 The birth team will be made up of a midwife as the primary attendant and either a birth assistant or another midwife acting as the assistant.
+Our midwives are Rebeccah Hazel, CPM, LM and Erika Urban, CPM, LM and birth assistant is Juana Arias.
+We have had the tremendous fortune of working in a small, flexible, and dependable team for years and not only do we all work seamlessly together, but we enjoy every moment of it

 Some birth centers are "open model" birth centers that grant privileges to outside providers to attend births in the facility, but River Valley Birth Center is a "closed model" birth center, which means it is only our team who attend births here.

 Who can I have with me for the birth?
 Can I have a doula?
+What about a photographer?

-We welcome doulas!
+We welcome doulas and photographers!

 What about comfort measures for labor and birth?